-On the trail: Biden, Sanders blast Trump amid coronavirus fears
+On the trail: Biden says he'll be nominee if South Carolina win is 'significant'

 “And I’m glad you asked me the question because it’s making me mad even answering it,” he said.

-Berry said she thought Biden’s answer was “very, very good” and “powerful,” and that she was leaning towards him after hearing him speak, but added she was also considering Sanders.
+Berry said she thought Biden’s answer was “very, very good” and “powerful,” and that she was leaning toward him after hearing him speak, but added she was also considering Sanders.

 Her husband, Christopher, an Army veteran who met Biden when he served in Iraq, was already convinced.
 He voted for Trump in 2016 but is supporting Biden this time.